Al-Mu'ayyad: Assassination of his father Al-Mutawakkil

+Later life

 The Turkic regiments then prevailed on al-Muntasir to remove his brothers from the succession, fearing revenge for the murder of their father.
 In their place, he was to appoint his son as heir-apparent.
-On April 27, 862 both brothers, al-Mu'ayyad and al-Mu'tazz, wrote a statement of abdication.
+On April 27, 862, both brothers, al-Mu'ayyad and al-Mu'tazz, wrote a statement of abdication.
 During al-Muntasir's short reign (r.
-861–862), the Turks convinced him into removing al-Mu'tazz and al-Mu'ayyad from the succession.
+861–862), the Turks convinced him to remove al-Mu'tazz and al-Mu'ayyad from the succession.
 When al-Muntasir died of unknown causes, the Turkic officers gathered together and decided to install the dead caliph's cousin al-Musta'in (al-Mutawakkil's Nephew) on the throne.

-The new caliph was almost immediately faced with a large riot in Samarra in support of the disenfranchised al-Mu'tazz; the rioters were put down by the military but casualties on both sides were heavy.
+The new caliph was almost immediately faced with a large riot in Samarra in support of the disenfranchised al-Mu'tazz; the rioters were put down by the military, but casualties on both sides were heavy.
 Al-Musta'in, worried that al-Mu'tazz or al-Mua'yyad could press their claims to the caliphate, first attempted to buy them off and then threw them in prison.

+Complete removal as heir of al-Mu'tazz and Death

 In 866, al-Musta'in was deposed and al-Mu'tazz came into power.
 Immediately upon becoming the new Caliph, al-Mu'tazz had the former Caliph al-Musta'in executed.
 The Turkish soldiery, after a brawl with the Maghariba troops, now turned their support to al-Mu'ayyad.
 Enraged by this predicament, the jealous Caliph had his brother, al-Mu'ayyad, being next heir to the throne, imprisoned along with another brother, Abu Ahmad, who had bravely led the troops in the late struggle on his side.
+His brother, Abu Ahmad was initially received with honour by the Caliph al-Mu'tazz, but six months later he was thrown into prison as a potential rival, along with another of his brother, al-Mu'ayyad.
+Abu Ahmad survived due to the protection of the military regiments.
+Eventually, he was released and exiled to Basra before being allowed to return to Baghdad, where he was forced to reside at the Qasr al-Dinar palace in East Baghdad.

-The Turks attempted his release, but al-Mu'tazz, the more alarmed, resolved on his death.
-He was smothered in a downy robe (or, as others say, frozen in a bed of ice); and the body was then exposed before the Court, as if, being without mark of violence, he had died a natural death, (a transparent subterfuge).
+The Turkic soldiers attempted to release al-Mu'ayyad, but al-Mu'tazz, the more alarmed, resolved on his death.
+He was smothered in a downy robe (or, as others say, frozen in a bed of ice); and the body was then exposed before the Court, as if, being without mark of violence, he had died a natural death (a transparent subterfuge).